AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 The `transmission_depth`, `transmission_scatter`, `transmission_scatter_anisotropy`, and `transmission_dispersion` inputs describe interior volumetric transport; they are part of the interface but are not implemented by this composition, and so are omitted from its function parameters.
 In addition, where the originating specification defines `opacity` as a per-channel color, the [&lt;surface>](#node-surface) node accepts only a scalar opacity, so this composition reduces the opacity color to its luminance.

-In the originating specification, thin-film iridescence applies to the metal, specular reflection, and specular transmission lobes alike.
-This composition applies the thin-film inputs to the metal and specular reflection lobes only, so specular transmission does not receive thin-film interference.

 ```
 surfaceshader standard_surface(
     float base,